Please find the list of common mortgage terms below:

 Gross Income: For qualifying purposes, the income of the borrower before taxes or expenses are deducted.

-Home Equity Loan: More commonly known as a HELOC – this is a fixed or adjustable rate loan obtained for a variety of purposes, secured by the equity in your home.
-Interest paid is usually tax -deductible.
+Home Equity Loan: More commonly known as a HELOC – this is a fixed or adjustable-rate loan obtained for a variety of purposes, secured by the equity in your home.
+Interest paid is usually tax-deductible.
 Often used for home improvement or freeing of equity for investment in other real estate or investment.
 Recommended by many to replace or substitute for consumer loans whose interest is not tax-deductible, such as auto or boat loans, credit card debt, medical debt, and education loans.

-Hazard Insurance or Home Insurance: A contract between purchaser and an insurer, to compensate the insured for loss of property due to hazards (fire, earthquake, hail damage, etc.), for a premium.
+Hazard Insurance or Home Insurance: A contract between a purchaser and an insurer, to compensate the insured for loss of property due to hazards (fire, earthquake, hail damage, etc.), for a premium.

 HUD 1 Settlement Statement: A form utilized at loan closing to itemize the costs associated with purchasing the home.
 Used universally by mandate of HUD, the Department of Housing and Urban Development.

 Index: A number, usually a percentage, upon which future interest rates for adjustable rate mortgages are based.
-Common indexes include the Cost of Funds for the Eleventh Federal District of banks or the average rate of a one year Government Treasury Security.
+Common indexes include the Cost of Funds for the Eleventh Federal District of banks or the average rate of a one-year Government Treasury Security.

 Interest Rate: The periodic charge, expressed as a percentage, for use of credit.

-Loan to Value Ratio (LTV): A ratio determined by dividing the sales price or appraised value into the loan amount, expressed as a percentage.
+Loan to Value Ratio (LTV): A ratio determined by dividing the sales price or appraised value by the loan amount, expressed as a percentage.
 For example, with a sales price of $600,000 and a mortgage loan of $540,000 your loan to value ratio would be 90%.
 Conventional loans with an LTV over 80% typically require Private Mortgage Insurance (PMI) defined below.
 Many Jumbo loans have options up to 95% with no PMI.

 Lock Interest: A commitment you obtain from a lender assuring you a particular interest rate or feature for a definite time period.
 Provides protection should interest rates rise between the time you apply for a loan, acquire loan approval, and, subsequently, close the loan and receive the funds you have borrowed.